jrucho/YTbeatmakercues/README.md

   Set up to 10 visual cue points on any YouTube video.
 Use keyboard shortcuts or drag & drop markers.

 - 🔁 **Audio & Video Loopers**
   Record loops in sync with video or audio.
-Press `R` to record or overdub, hold **Option** while pressing `R` to add another audio loop (up to 4 at once).
+Use `R`, `S`, `D`, or `F` to control up to four separate audio loops.
+Double press a loop key to erase.
 Use `V` for the video looper.
-Double press either key to erase.

 - 🎚️ **Pitch Control**
   Independent pitch control for video and loop playback.